Brexit jitters cause rare September fall in UK house prices - Rightmove

-The average price of property being put up for sale fell by 0.2%, or 730 pounds ($908.92), from August, breaking the pattern of consistent monthly price rises for the month of September since 2010, Rightmove said.
+The average price of property being put up for sale fell by 0.2%, or 730 pounds, from August, breaking the pattern of consistent monthly price rises for the month of September since 2010, Rightmove said.

 Rightmove director Miles Shipside pointed to uncertainty about Brexit with Britain due to leave the European Union on Oct.
 31 and Prime Minister Boris Johnson saying he is prepared for a no-deal Brexit if needed.